-Interactions With Other Medicinal Products and Other Forms of Interaction
+Interactions with Other Medicinal Products and Other Forms of Interaction:

-- Ceftriaxone: See Contraindications. - Caution is advised when administering Potassium Chloride in Lactated Ringer's Injection, USP to patients treated with drugs leading to an increased vasopressin effect.
+- Ceftriaxone: See Contraindications. - Caution is advised when administering Lactated Ringer's Injection, USP to patients treated with drugs leading to an increased vasopressin effect.
 The below listed drugs increase the vasopressin effect, leading to reduced renal electrolyte free water excretion and may increase the risk of hyponatremia following treatment with IV fluids.
-(See Special Warnings and Precautions for Use and Adverse Reactions). - -Drugs stimulating vasopressin release such as chlorpropamide, clofibrate, carbamazepine, vincristine, selective serotonin reuptake inhibitors (SSRIs), 3.4-methylenedioxy-N-methamphetamine, ifosfamide, antipsycotics, opioids. - -Drugs potentiating vasopressin action such as chlorpropamide, non steroidal anti-inflammatories (NSAIDS), cyclophosphamide. - -Vasopressin analogues such as desmopressin, oxytocin, vasopressin, terlipressin. - Caution is advised when administering Potassium Chloride in Lactated Ringer's Injection, USP to patients treated with drugs that may increase the risk of hyponatremia, such as diuretics and antiepileptics (e.g., oxcarbazepine). - Caution is advised when administering Potassium Chloride in Lactated Ringer's Injection, USP to patients treated with drugs that may increase the risk of sodium and fluid retention, such as corticosteroids and carbenoxolone. - Extreme caution is advised with the simultaneous administration of Potassium Chloride in Lactated Ringer's Injection, USP to patients receiving drugs that may increase the risk of sodium and fluid retention, such as corticosteroids, corticotrophin and carbenoxolone.
-Caution is advised when administering Potassium Chloride in Lactated Ringer's Injection, USP to patients treated with drugs for which renal elimination is pH dependent.
-Due to the alkalinizing action of lactate (formation of bicarbonate), Potassium Chloride in Lactated Ringer's Injection, USP may interfere with the elimination of such drugs. - Renal clearance of acidic drugs such as salicylates, barbiturates, and lithium may be increased. - Renal clearance of alkaline drugs, such as sympathomimetics (e.g., ephedrine, pseudoephedrine), dextroamphetamine (dexamphetamine) sulfate, and fenfluramine (phenfluramine) hydrochloride may be decreased.
+(See Special Warnings and Precautions for Use and Adverse Reactions).

-- Because of its potassium content, Potassium Chloride in Lactated Ringer's Injection, USP should be administered with caution in patients treated with agents or products that can cause hyperkalemia or increase the risk of hyperkalemia, such as potassium-sparing diuretics (e.g. amiloride, spironolactone or triamterene), with angiotensin converting enzyme (ACE) inhibitor (e.g. enalapril, lisinopril), angiotensin II receptor antagonists, or the immunosuppressants tyacrolimus and cyclosporine.
+- Drugs stimulating vasopressin release such as chlorpropamide, clofibrate, carbamazepine, vincristine, selective serotonin reuptake inhibitors (SSRIs), 3.4-methylenedioxy-Nmethamphetamine, ifosfamide, antipsycotics, opioids. - Drugs potentiating vasopressin action such as chlorpropamide, non steroidal antiinflammatories (NSAIDS), cyclophosphamide. - o Vasopressin analogues such as desmopressin, oxytocin, vasopressin, terlipressin. - Caution is advised when administering Lactated Ringer's Injection, USP to patients treated with drugs that may increase the risk of hyponatremia, such as diuretics and antiepileptics (e.g., oxcarbazepine). - Caution must be exercised in the administration of Lactated Ringer's Injection, USP to patients treated with drugs that may increase the risk of sodium and fluid retention, such as corticosteroids, corticotrophin and carbenoxolone. - Caution is advised when administering Lactated Ringer's Injection, USP to patients treated with drugs for which renal elimination is pH dependent.
+Due to the alkalinizing action of lactate (formation of bicarbonate), Lactated Ringer's Injection, USP may interfere with the elimination of such drugs. - Renal clearance of acidic drugs such as salicylates, barbiturates, and lithium may be increased. - Renal clearance of alkaline drugs, such as sympathomimetics (e.g., ephedrine, pseudoephedrine), dextroamphetamine (dexamphetamine) sulfate, and fenfluramine (phenfluramine) hydrochloride may be decreased. - Because of its potassium content, Lactated Ringer's Injection, USP should be administered with caution in patients treated with agents or products that can cause hyperkalemia or increase the risk of hyperkalemia, such as potassium sparing diuretics (amiloride, spironolactone, triamterene), with ACE inhibitors, angiotensin II receptor antagonists, or the immunosuppressants tacrolimus and cyclosporine.
 Administration of potassium in patients treated with such medications can produce severe and potentially fatal hyperkalemia, particularly in patients with severe renal insufficiency. - Administration of calcium may increase the effects of digitalis and lead to serious or fatal cardiac arrhythmia.
-Therefore, larger volumes or faster infusion rates should be used with caution in patients treated with digitalis glycosides. - Caution is advised when administering Potassium Chloride in Lactated Ringer's Injection, USP to patients treated with thiazide diuretics or vitamin D, as these can increase the risk of hypercalcemia.
+Therefore, larger volumes or faster infusion rates should be used with caution in patients treated with digitalis glycosides. - Caution is advised when administering Lactated Ringer's Injection, USP to patients treated with thiazide diuretics or vitamin D, as these can increase the risk of hypercalcemia.

-Pregnancy and Lactation
+Pregnancy and Lactation:

-There are no adequate data from the use of Potassium Chloride in Lactated Ringer's Injection, USP in pregnant or lactating women.
-The potential risks and benefits for each specific patient should be carefully considered before using Potassium Chloride in Lactated Ringer's Injection, USP in pregnant or lactating women.
+There are no adequate data from the use of Lactated Ringer's Injection, USP in pregnant or lactating women.
+The potential risks and benefits for each specific patient should be carefully considered before using Lactated Ringer's Injection, USP in pregnant or lactating women.

-Pregnancy Category C. Animal reproduction studies have not been conducted with Potassium Chloride in Lactated Ringer's Injection, USP.
-It is also not known whether Potassium Chloride in Lactated Ringer's Injection, USP can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
-Potassium Chloride in Lactated Ringer's Injection, USP should be given to pregnant woman only if clearly needed.
+Pregnancy Category C. Animal reproduction studies have not been conducted with Lactated Ringer's Injection, USP.
+It is also not known whether Lactated Ringer's Injection, USP can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
+Lactated Ringer's Injection, USP should be given to pregnant woman only if clearly needed.

-Adverse Reactions
+Adverse Reactions: